mlcommons/training/llm_moe_grpo/README.md

 | Benchmark context length | 65,536 |

 The benchmark uses the language-model path only; image inputs are not part of the R2E-Gym task format.
-Qwen's MTP layers are not trained or used for speculative decoding in this recipe (`mtp_num_layers: 0` and `policy.draft.enabled: false`).
+The reference recipe disables Qwen's MTP layers and speculative decoding (`mtp_num_layers: 0` and `policy.draft.enabled: false`).
+Benchmark runs must not train or enable MTP layers and must not use speculative decoding for either training or validation generation.

 ## Benchmark runtime